BeatrizEmilia/python-exercises/README.md

 arithmetic operations
 variables
 mathematical expressions
-## -Program that reads a value in meters and converts it to centimeters and millimeters.
+## Program that reads a value in meters and converts it to centimeters and millimeters.
 ## Concepts practiced:
 - user input
 - variables